Cerebellum-Network/test-scripts/README.md

-# Scripts for testing Cere Turnkey Private Network
+# Scripts for testing Substrate-based Cere Turnkey Private Network

 This repository supposed to be used for testing Cere Turnkey Private Network.
 It also consist of some other helpful tools.